bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 Consider a car tire; though the rubber might be shiny, you wouldn't expect it to have bright specular highlights inside a wheel well, because the car itself is blocking (occluding) the light that would otherwise cause these reflections.
 Checking for occlusion can be computationally expensive.
-Instead, this change uses bevy's existing screen space ambient occlusion to approximate specular occlusion.
+Instead, this change uses Bevy's existing screen space ambient occlusion to approximate specular occlusion.

 This could be further improved with screen space reflections (SSR).
 However, it is recommended to